gongbell/SimplyDroid/README.md

 # SimplyDroid
 SimplyDroid: Efficient Event Sequence Simplification for Android Application (Hierarchical Delta Debugging for Monkey input events)
+The source code for our work published in ASE 2017.

+Contact Dr. Bo Jiang in case you have comments or problems with the work. gongbell@gmail.com, http://jiangbo.buaa.edu.cn

 0 Files overview